 Best Practices: Candidate Questionnaires

-This article includes tips for writing successful candidate questions as well as a questionnaire checklist to follow when submitting these questions to BallotReady.
+Tips for writing successful candidate questions & a questionnaire checklist to follow when submitting your questions to BallotReady.

 Writing Successful Candidate Questions